-The user tool is a (simple) query interface which allows to easily recover the information about both English and Spanish terms as well as their relationships from the so called terminological data base.
-This interface allows the user to navigate the semantic categories, also allowing to retrieve the relevant information of any term (definition, other related terms, translation, synonims, ...)

-The Start window of this tool allows the user to select the base language (i.e., the source language for translations and for representing dialogs) among the available languages by pressing its button (from now on, we consider a bilingual dictionary so that it is neither needed to select the source language nor the target language.)

-This action pops up the Semantic Category window, as shown in Figure 3.1; its left pane shows the semantic categories structured as a tree, and the right pane, all the words under the highlighted semantic category.
+Figure 7.
+Entity-Relationship Model for a Multilingual TDB The logical and physical models for the development of any terminological data base following the principles above expressed have to be based on this conceptual model.
+5. INTERFACE AND FUNCTIONALITIES OF THE TOOLS This section briefly describes the interfaces and functionalities of the user tool and the author tool we have developed.
+5.1 The User Tool We have developed an user tool, a query interface which allows us to easily recover the information about both English and Spanish terms as well as their relationships from the so-called terminological data base.
+This database holds the terms, categories, their attributes, and the relationships.
+The interface allows the user to navigate the semantic categories, also allowing to retrieve the relevant information of any term (definition, other related terms, translation, synonyms, ...)
+The Start window of this tool allows the user to select the base language (i.e., the source language for translations and for representing ::dialogues) among the available languages by pressing its button (from now on, we consider a bilingual dictionary so that it is unnecessary to select the source language or the target language.)
+This action pops up the Semantic Category window, as shown in Figure 8; its left pane shows the semantic categories structured as a tree, and the right pane, all the words under the highlighted semantic category.
 The total number of terms is showed on top of the right pane.
 The nodes in the tree can be clicked in order to expand or contract semantic categories subtrees.
 A text box is used for term lookups so that the closest word to the substring typed is shown in the right pane.
 Pressing Enter or double-clicking the highlighted word yields to the Query window.
 This window shows the relevant information about the selected term: its definition, comments, the list of semantic categories it belongs to (the one corresponding to the shown definition is highlighted), the synonym set and the list of related terms.
 It also displays a navigation history.
 It is possible to select another semantic category in this window, which results in updating all the relevant information.
 Direct access to the terms in both the synonym and related terms windows is allowed by double-clicking.

-Figure 3.1 Semantic Category Window

-The Semantic Category window has a control box with buttons which allows to return to the Start window, navigate backwards, translate the selected word, print, and exit the interface.
-The Translate button offers one of the main functionalities of this interface, i.e., the translation from the (source) base language to the target language and, when pushed, it pops up the Translation window (Figure 3.2.)
+Figure 8.
+Semantic Category Window The Semantic Category window has a control box with buttons to activate the return to the Start window, navigate backwards, translate the selected word, print, and exit the interface.
+The Translate button offers one of the main functionalities of this interface, i.e., the translation from the (source) base language to the target language and, when pushed, it pops up the Translation window (Figure 9).
 This window shows a first field for the term in the first language, and a second field for the term in the second language.
 There are also navigation buttons for searching other terms in the same semantic category under an alphabetical order.
-It is possible to translate from the first or from the second language by using two buttons which expresses the two possible translation directions.
-Also, the Go to buttons allow to go to the Semantic Category window for the selected term.
+It is possible to translate from the first or from the second language by using two buttons which express the two possible translation directions.
+Also, the Go to buttons allow us to go to the Semantic Category window for the selected term.
 This completes the overall description of the functionalities of the user tool.